Sinterit Lisa Pro review – affordability, quality, and ease of use

 To find out more about SLS technology, read our guide to desktop SLS 3D printers.

-We were invited to visit Sinterit’s headquarters for a few days in order to meet the team and try out the Lisa Pro 3D printer.
+We were invited to visit Sinterit’s headquarters for a few days to meet the team and try out the Lisa Pro 3D printer.

 Pros